CCPA/CPRAAudited by Privisy

 § 1798.120Audited

-Right to Opt-Out of Sale of Personal Information
+Consumers’ Right to Opt Out of Sale or Sharing of Personal Information

 § 1798.121Audited

-CPRA added a consumer right to limit how businesses use sensitive personal information (health, financial, biometric, precise geolocation, etc.) to purposes strictly necessary for providing the requested service.
+CPRA added a consumer right to limit how businesses use or disclose sensitive personal information (health, financial, biometric, precise geolocation, etc.) to uses necessary to perform services or provide goods reasonably expected by an average consumer.
+Businesses using sensitive PI for other purposes must notify consumers and provide a mechanism to limit such use.

 Sensitive PIConsumer RightsPrivacy Policy